yuyuz/FLASH/README.md

 ## Installation

 FLASH is developed on top of [HPOlib](http://www.automl.org/hpolib.html), a general platform for hyperparameter optimization.
-Since HPOlib was developed on Ubuntu and currently only supports Linux distributions, FLASH also only works on Linux (we developed and tested our package on Ubuntu).
+Since HPOlib was developed on Ubuntu and currently only supports Linux distributions, FLASH also only works on Linux (we developed and tested our package on Ubuntu 14.04.4 LTS).

 **1. Clone repository**
 ```bash